-First and foremost, developing relationships with your faculty members is one of the most important parts of the process.
-Get to know them outside of class and make good use of their office hours, since they will be the ones writing your letters of recommendation.
+First and foremost, developing relationships with your faculty members and instructors is one of the most important parts of the process.
+Get to know them outside of class and visit their office hours to discuss your future goals, since they will be the ones writing your letters of recommendation.
 The better they know you, the better their recommendation.

 Some great first steps might include:

 - Scheduling a strategy meeting with the National Fellowships Advisor.

 - Attending a professional development workshop, including those offered by Career Services.